domesticatedviking/TextyMcSpeechy/tts_dojo/ESPEAK_RULES/README_custom_pronunciation.md

 - for English models, the files that are required in this folder are:  `en_list`, `en_rules`, `en_emoji`, `en_extra`
 - the language code is the prefix of the rule file (for the files above the language code is `en`)

 - Typically when you compile rules for `espeak-ng`, those rules are applied globally and are permanent.
 However, due to the nature of docker containers, you will need to apply your custom ruleset every time your container runs.
-You can do this automatically by editing the constants in `TextyMcSpeechy/prebuilt_container_run.sh`
+You can do this automatically by editing  `ESPEAK_RULES/automated_espeak_rules.sh`
 ```
-# TextyMcSpeechy/prebuilt_container_run.sh
+# TextyMcSpeechy/tts_dojo/ESPEAK_RULES/automated_espeak_rules.sh

-APPLY_CUSTOM_ESPEAK_RULES=true`
-CUSTOM_ESPEAK_RULES_LANGUAGE="en"  #use the language code for your ruleset
-APPLY_CUSTOM_RULESET_SCRIPT="tts_dojo/ESPEAK_RULES/apply_custom_rules.sh $CUSTOM_ESPEAK_RULES_LANGUAGE"
+# ALWAYS_CONFIGURE_LANGUAGES determines which ruleset(s) will be compiled when the container starts.
+#    eg: "en"     - compiles english ruleset
+#    eg: "en it"  - compiles english and italian rulesets

+ALWAYS_CONFIGURE_LANGUAGES="en it"    <--- EDIT THIS LINE TO CHOOSE LANGUAGE(S) TO AUTOMATICALLY LOAD

+# AUTO_APPLY_CUSTOM_ESPEAK_RULES turns rule processing on and off
+#  true: automatically apply rules for configured languages when container starts
+# false: do not automatically apply these rules

+AUTO_APPLY_CUSTOM_ESPEAK_RULES="true"  <--- EDIT THIS LINE TO TURN AUTOMATIC LOADING OF RULESETS ON/OFF
 ```

 ## Creating a custom pronunciation file (eg.`en_extra`)